YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INVZDIRFORM, Illegal value (xxxx) specified for ZDIR_FORM

-Run Time Error: This indicates that the value specified for ZDIR_FORM in the VIEW command is not recognized by YottaDB/GT.M.
+Run Time Error: This indicates that the value specified for ZDIR_FORM in the VIEW command is not recognized by YottaDB.

 Action: Specify a valid value for ZDIR_FORM.